Vlad-Andrei02/Recruitment-Management-Application/README.md

-This C++ program is designed to help HR teams in IT companies streamline recruitment by leveraging flows to improve candidate data management, filtering, selection, interview scheduling, and skill assessment.
+I developed a C++ application designed to assist the HR department of an IT company in managing the employee recruitment process, featuring customizable workflows to automate common hiring steps.
+The program reads and writes candidate data from CSV files, supports filtering applicants based on education level and work experience, schedules interviews, and tracks candidates’ progress through different recruitment stages.
+It also includes functionality for job posting display, candidate search, interview management, and error analytics for each workflow step, all accessible through an interactive console menu.